Informationretrieval2016/furnito/README.md

 ![evaluation time](img/excursion_time.png)
 *Figure showing the performance of each model in excursion time in seconds per query*

+###Precision and Mean Average Precision
-For evaluating our system we extracted the top 10 ranking for the queries `[chair]`,`[bookcase open shelves]`, and `[cabinet kitchen]`.
+For evaluating the precision of our system we extracted the top 10 ranking for the queries `[chair]`,`[bookcase open shelves]`, and `[cabinet kitchen]`.
 The query results of all the 6 different models for each query were combined in a pooling set, containing all the unique query results.
 The relevance of each of the results was then judged manually by human assessors and the irrelevant documents were cross-referenced by their occurrence in the original query result per model.
 The precision per model was counted after the evaluation and are presented below.

 Some problems were encountered; for example, a query for a bookcase returned an item with a comment that said that the coffee table was only ever used as a bookcase.
 Could this coffee table then be classified as a bookcase?
 This and similar ambiguous results were encountered and had to be judged by the assessor for relevance with their own judgement.

-The precise metrics that were used were the Precision@10 (*P@10*) metric and the Mean Average Precision@10 (*MAP@10*).
+The metrics that were used were the Precision@10 (*P@10*) metric and the Mean Average Precision@10 (*MAP@10*).
 The Precision@10 metric is used to measure the precision of a model for a query with 10 ranked results.
 $$P@10 = \frac{|\{\text{relevant documents}\}\cap\{\text{retrieved documents n;n=10}\}|}{|\{\text{retrieved documents n;n=10}\}|} $$
 The Mean Average precision is a metric that is used to calculate the average precision of a model over multiple queries.
 $$MAP@n = \sum\limits_{i=1}^N{p@10(i)n/N}$$